TFL history

 The Sweeney Bowl tournament belonged to another unlikely owner.
 Michael Bourque started the year 1-5 and looked to be the embarrassment he usually is, but did not lose another game, winning the Kotter Division title and beating Sain's powerful lineup in the Sweeney Bowl.

 The shock you are feeling now is not even close to the shock TFL owners felt, having watched Barons owner Steve Katz draft Cody Carlson in the eighth-round of the 1991 TFL Draft, having watched him set a TFL record with seven straight losses, having watched him set another TFL record (in a different season) by going eight straight games without a victory (0-7-1) and having watched him tie the TFL record for fewest wins in a season (three).
-All of this proves that there is some force out there determined never to let Charlie Brown kick the damn football while smiling its fortune on those who truly are undeserving.
+All of this proves that there is some force out there determined never to let Charlie Brown kick the damn football while smiling its fortune on the truly undeserving.

 The league met in Denver to kick off the regular season, which once again, was dominated by the Dugway Experiments, the TFL's hard-luck team.
 The Tubes won their first seven straight games and finished with an 11-3 record.
 Dugway also led the points scoring race most of the season, however, Dutch Harbor rallied in the final game to win that title by four points.
 Dutch Harbor's Dorsey Levens scored a meaningless TD in the final minutes of the Monday Night Game against Minnesota to give Brogan his first points-scoring title.